 The Lehigh Corporation, pursuant to procedures established by the Plan, submitted three (3) separate Applications for Determination of Concurrency Vesting for Lehigh Acres lands.
 The County notified the Lehigh Corporation that the property in Application #1 was ineligible for vesting, and Lehigh filed a Request for Appeal of an Administrative Interpretation.
 It was determined the lands in Application #2 could complete development without compliance with the Lee County Concurrency Management Regulations.
-Finally, it was determined that a portion of the lands in Application #3 could complete development without compliance with the Lee County Concurrency Management Regulations.
+Finally, it was determined that a portion of the lands in Application #3 could complete development without compliance with the Lee County Concurrency Management Regulations, while other lands were subject to those regulations.
 Lehigh also filed a Request for Appeal of an Administrative Interpretation on Application #3, which was denied by the Hearing Examiner.